The League’s exclusive public sculpture program, presented in partnership with the New York City Department of Parks and Recreation.

 To view and download the full program prospectus, click here.

-The 2023-23 Works in Public program offers two tracts:
+The 2023-24 Works in Public program offers two tracts:

-One-Year Intensive Course: Starting in the Fall of 2022, the same curriculum as the two-year course is compacted into a year-long program, with an emphasis on developing the proposed project and the fabrication, culminating in the installation of the artwork in Riverside Park for a one-year public exhibition in the Summer of 2023.
-The course will offer biweekly seminars and access to some of the seminars of the two-year course.
-There will be additional meetings as needed.
+One-Year Intensive Course: Starting in the Fall of 2023, the same curriculum as the two-year course is compacted into a year-long program, with an emphasis on developing and fabricating the proposed project, culminating in the installation of the artwork in Riverside Park for a one-year public exhibition in the Summer of 2024.
+The course will offer weekly seminars, guest lecturers, and critics.
+It will include visits to public art sites and artists’ studios, discussions, recommended readings, assignments, and consultations.

 Fabricators are selected based on the unique requirements of each proposal.